Flooding poses a serious risk to public health and safety. Professional guidelines should be followed when completing flood mitigation projects.

-A factsheet prepared by the Ministry of Agriculture, Food and Fisheries provides general guidelines of land use management and setback requirements for flood hazard areas in the absence of site-specific information.
+A factsheet prepared by the ministry provides general guidelines of land use management and setback requirements for flood hazard areas in the absence of site-specific information.

 The Local Government Act requires local governments to consider these Flood Hazard Area Land Use Management Guidelines for floodplains.